Chart Color Schemes

 Caulfield features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.3% of all households, including 29.8% couples with children, 28.3% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 31.7%, with lone person households at 26.7% and group households comprising 5.2%.
+Non-family households constitute the remaining 31.7%, with lone person households at 26.7% and group households comprising 5.2%.
 The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households